-This general line of analysis predicts that if we vary the shape of the unpunctuated repetition so that each of the three iterations appears at a vertex, each should be understood to denote a singular object, and should thereby become a possible antecedent for a singular pronoun.
-This prediction is borne out, as is seen in (34)c,d, where a horizontal unpunctuated repetition is contrasted with a
+This general line of analysis predicts that if we vary the shape of the unpunctuated repetition so that each of the three iterations appears at a vertex, each should be understood to denote a singular

-28 The consultant signed DESIGN SURFACE in a,b,c,d, and SURFACE DESIGN in e,f.
+27 The consultant signed DESIGN SURFACE in a,b,c,d, and SURFACE DESIGN in e,f.
 The involuntary inversion does not affect the point under discussion here.

-29 When several scores were given by the consultant, averages are computed for a scenario that does not require that the books be identical, nor that all books have funny covers; see the Supplementary Materials for full data.
+28 When several scores were given by the consultant, averages are computed for a scenario that does not require that the books be identical, nor that all books have funny covers; see the Supplementary Materials for full data.

-$^{^{30}}$ An anonymous referee suggests that the phonological form of the sign might play a role: in BOOK the hands move away from each other, whereas in TROPHY they converge on a location, which may increase the identifiability of the location.
+29 An anonymous referee suggests that the phonological form of the sign might play a role: in BOOK the hands move away from each other, whereas in TROPHY they converge on a location, which may increase the identifiability of the location.
 We leave this issue for future research.

-triangular one.
+object, and should thus become a possible antecedent for a singular pronoun.
+This prediction is borne out, as is seen in (34)c,d, where a horizontal unpunctuated repetition is contrasted with a triangular one.
 In the former case, we replicate the general findings pertaining to (33)c; but in the latter case, each vertex of the triangle can be indexed by the pronoun POSS.

+'''

-(34) YESTERDAY IX-1 VISIT POSS-2 APT.
+YESTERDAY IX-1 VISIT POSS-2 APT.
 IX-1 SEE TROPHY-rep-.
-POSS_CARVE WORDS FUNNY.
+POSS CARVE WORDS

 'Yesterday, I visited your apartment.
-I saw several trophies, arranged in a .
-The inscription of was funny.'
+I saw several trophies, arranged in a .....
+The inscription of .....

-POSS targets the left-most TROPHY a. ^{6.5} TROPHY-rep3{horizontal} = row; = the left-most trophy b.^{6.5} TROPHY-rep3{triangle} = triangle; = the left-most trophy POSS targets the intermediate TROPHY c. ^{5.2} TROPHY-rep3{horizontal} = row; = all trophies / the intermediate trophy = all the trophies are funny (3/4 judgments) or the intermediate trophy is funny (4/4 judgments) d.
-6.2 TROPHY-rep3{triangle} ${-}$ = triangle; = the top trophy => the top trophy was funny POSS targets the right-most TROPHY e.
-6.5 TROPHY-rep3{horizontal} = row; = the right-most trophy f.^{6.5} TROPHY-rep3{triangle} = triangle; = the right-most trophy
+was funny.'

+POSS targets the left-most TROPHY

+a.
+6.5 TROPHY-rep3horizontal

+= row; ..... = the left-most trophy

+b.
+6.5 TROPHY-rep3triangle

+= triangle; ..... = the left-most trophy

+POSS targets the intermediate TROPHY

+c.
+5.2 TROPHY-rep3horizontal

+= row; ..... = all trophies / the intermediate trophy

+=> all the trophies are funny (3/4 judgments) or the intermediate trophy is funny (4/4 judgments)

+d.
+6.2 TROPHY-rep3triangle

+= triangle; ..... = the top trophy

+=> the top trophy was funny

+POSS targets the right-most TROPHY

+e.
+6.5 TROPHY-rep3horizontal

+= row; ..... = the right-most trophy

+f.
+6.5 TROPHY-rep3triangle

+= triangle; ..... = the right-most trophy

+'''